 Quadrantids meteor shower (Jan.
 3-4)

 A Quadrantid meteor lights up the sky above New Mexico.
-(Photo: Mike Lewinski/flickr)
+(Photo: Mike Lewinski/Flickr)

-The Quadrantids, an annual meteor shower that can produce as many as 100 shooting stars an hour, will peak this month from Jan.
+The Quadrantids, an annual meteor shower that can produce as many as 100 shooting stars an hour, will peak this month on Jan.
 3-4.
 The shower is the result of Earth passing through a debris field created by a fractured comet some 500 years ago.

-The super 'Blue' blood moon (Jan.
-31)
+Rise of the rare super blood moon (Jan.
+21)

-Editor's note: This story was originally published in January 2017 and has been updated with more recent information.
+Editor's note: This story was originally published in January 2018 and has been updated with more recent information.